UKHO/docs/software-engineering-policies/CodeReview/CodeReviewPolicy.md

 There are two means of verification:

-- A report or similar must be open to inspection showing that all code reviews have been carried out.
+- A workflow should be created which enforces a code review before work can enter the main codebase.
-- Alternatively, a workflow can be created which enforces a code review before work can enter the main codebase.
+- Alternatively, where the tooling does not support an enforced workflow, a report or similar must be open to inspection showing that all code reviews have been carried out.

 ## Code Comments